Have you ever made pasta dough from scratch? It is time-consuming, but a homemade pasta dough made with flour and eggs is just the best.

 Basic Pasta Dough

-Bring a bit pot of water and salt to boil and cook your pasta for about 2 minutes in it.
+- Bring a big pot of water and salt to boil and cook your pasta for about 2 minutes in it.